 The Wildland Urban Interface Coordinator is responsible for increasing community awareness of the need to reduce wildfire damage to homes and property, reduce the fuel load in high risk areas and also reduce the effects of Mountain Pine Bark Beetle on the pines in the area through educational opportunities and making site visits to properties when requested.
 It is up to the property owner to reduce the fire hazards on his/her property.

 Fire fighters cannot take the time to trim trees and cut down shrubs or rake needles and cones away from the structures when a wildfire threatens.
-Michael is available to visit your property and make suggestions of ways to create and maintain a defensible space around your home from April – through early November.
+Fire staff is available to visit your property and make suggestions of ways to create and maintain a defensible space around your home from April – through early November.
 Please contact the Fire District at 970-577-0900 to schedule an appointment or for further information.